Cross-Country skiing at Horseshoe Prairie.

 The landscape also includes heavily timbered slopes, grassland ridges and benches, and bold basalt outcroppings.
 Elevations range from 1,600 to 8,000 feet above sea level.
 Changes in weather are common, but summers are generally warm and dry with cool evenings.
 Cold, snowy winters and mild temperatures during spring and fall can be expected.
 More about the Forest...

 The forest conditions can change dramatically without warning.
 It is advisable to consult your local ranger district office before your trip.

-SNOW ALERT!
-Winter is a great time to enjoy and recreate on your national forest!
+Winter is a great times to enjoy and recreate on your national forest.
 Whether you ski, snowmobile, sled or snowshoe always be prepared for changing winter weather conditions.
-Many forest roads on the Umatilla National Forest will close December 1 through April 30; consult our motorized recreation use maps for more information.
+Many forest roads on the Umatilla National Forest close December 1 through April 30; consult our motorized recreation use maps for more information.
 The condition of forest roads that remain open during the winter and early spring can change dramatically without warning; wind, snow and rain events can have substantial effects on road and trail conditions causing hazards and obstructions to travel.
 Please contact your local office before your trip.
 Here are a few tips for safe winter recreation.

 Grizzly Bear Complex (Wenaha-Tucannon Wilderness/Oregon and Washington State) Effective October 16, 2015 - Area Closure lifted and Road Closures Implemented.
 See 10/15/15 News Release.
 10/16/2015 Closure Map (pdf.
 1mg) / 10/16/2015 Forest Order.
 Updated closures are also posted on: InciWeb Fire Information / Facebook Page